 The vibration measurement system consists of Brüel & Kjær 4371 accelerometers, Brüel & Kjær 2635 amplifiers, an electric hammer, a Measurement Computing DT9834 multifunction USB data acquisition (DAQ) device, and a laptop computer.
 In total 9 accelerometers were evenly distributed on the upper flange of the beam, named from Ch.
 1 to Ch.
 9. The sampling frequency is 2000 Hz, and the measurement time after each hammering is 2.0 s.
-Thus, the dimension of each measurement data is 4000 samples $\times$ 9 channels.
+Thus, the vibration data of each measurement has a shape of 4000 samples $\times$ 9 channels.
 The measurement time of 2.0 s was determined according to the time for a free-damped vibration of the structure to vanish.
 Observing the variation of amplitudes of the free-damped vibration of the beam, it takes about 1.0 s from starting to the approximate end.
 Thus, doubling the time length of free damped vibration, 2.0 s was used to ensure sufficient information to be included in the measurement data.
 An electric hammer was used to measure the impact force, which triggers the measurement of free-damped vibration.

 The impact locations are in the midpoint of every two adjacent accelerometers.
 In total, the hammer impact loads were applied on 8 locations, termed from Loc.
 1 to Loc.
-8. Random impact force levels are generally lower than 10 N. Examples of a hammer impact force, its frequency spectrums in linear scale and dB scale, and the corresponding response of the beam are shown in Fig. 7.
+8. The impact forces are random and generally lower than 10 N. Examples of a hammer impact force and the corresponding response of the beam are shown in Fig. 7.
 The impact location is Loc.
-1, and the impact force is about 6 N. The frequency spectrums in Fig. 7(b) and (c) show the impact load is broad-spectrum excitation.
-It covers a wide range of frequencies, affecting the structure across the entire frequency spectrums.
-The vibration measured in Ch.
-6 is shown in Fig. 7(d), in which the amplitude of the vibration signal is determined by the impact force, and the frequency is determined by the stiffness, mass, and boundary conditions of the structure.
-The decay of the signal is caused by the damping of the structure.
+1, and the vibration measured in Ch.
+6 is shown in Fig. 7b.
 Because the I-beam is modelled as a structure with multiple degrees of freedom, the vibration of the beam can be considered as the superposition of multiple vibration modes.
-Additionally, the imperfect boundary conditions on the supports also increase the complexity of the vibration, which is different from the perfect cases with ideal simply-supported boundary conditions for zero friction and perfect geometries for fully contacted surfaces.
-Therefore, Fig. 7(d) does not show a curve with monotonically decreasing amplitudes.
-The hammering numbers in all impact locations are summarised in Table 2.
+Additionally, the imperfect boundary conditions on the supports also increase the complexity of the vibration.
+Therefore, Fig. 7b does not show a curve with monotonically decreasing amplitudes.
+The numbers of hammerings in all locations are summarized in Table 2.
 Over 140 times of impact were applied at each location.
 In total, 1277 free-damped vibration data were acquired.
-The measurement data also contain the noise components caused by the laboratory environment, for instance, the noise of load test, electric saw cutting, moving and dropping of heavy materials, etc. Raw measurement data was used directly without noise reduction or any pre-processing.
+The measurement data also contain the noise components caused by the laboratory environment, for instance, the noise of load test, electric saw cutting, moving and dropping of heavy materials, etc. Raw measurement data was used directly without any noise reduction or pre-processing.